techidaily/site-ai-editing-video/source/_posts/new-in-2024-make-a-tattoo-disappear-like-a-magic.md

 Step 4: Play the video and watch it in a loop through the Viewer on Filmora.
 If you are satisfied, click on the Export button to save the video in any file format as per your preference.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gOyLy8DeizY?si=GkAmK0hChZw6_2tW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 3\.
 Related FAQs

 **How do I make my video player loop?**

 If you are a Mac user, the default video player is QuickTime Player.
 Go to View> Loop to make your Mac video player loop a video.
 If you are using any other video player like VLC Media Player, you can look at the View menu.
 Alternatively, you can look for a Loop icon to repeatedly play the video.

 **How to loop YouTube video on Mac?**

 On your Mac, open the video on YouTube that you want to put in a loop.
 Once you are on the watch screen of the video, right-click on the video.
 Choose the Loop option to play the video repeatedly.

 **Can QuickTime player loop audio?**

 Yes, you can loop any audio file on QuickTime Player.
 The steps are the same for looping a video.
 You need to play the audio and go to View> Loop option to play the audio file repeatedly.
 However, some have complained that looping audio may leave a gap at the beginning of the audio track.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/mMYEK2gtY5c?si=ytxNz_JHZkTrwb4b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion

 Looping a video that we like to the highest degree is quite common.
 If you are playing any desired video on QuickTime Player, we have illustrated how to go for it.
 We have also provided you with a free and a premium QuickTime Player alternative.
 You can choose any of them as per your requirements to loop a video.